Close

 Managing Communication Limits

 Communication safety is especially important.
-You can set your child’s device to only receive calls and messages from specific contacts.
+You can set your child’s device to only receive messages and calls from specific contacts saved in your iCloud contacts.

 1. SettingsScreen TimeChild’s Name.